QuickStart Guide

 token_type

-a date time offset representing the TTL of the access token (i.e. when the token will expire)
+a date time offset representing the TTL of the access token (i.e. when the token will expire)access_token

-a refresh token that can be used to acquire a new access token when the original expires
+a refresh token that can be used to acquire a new access token when the original expiresrefresh_token_expires_in

-a date time offset representing the TTL of the refresh token (i.e. when the token will expire)
+a date time offset representing the TTL of the refresh token (i.e. when the token will expire)default_tenant_id

 for the user oauth method, this represents the tenantId selected by the user at connection time.